 DOUBLE DUTY: The Best Multipurpose Clothing for Travel

+If you’re usually a purse person, it’s understandable to want a place to stash your wallet, lip balm, and other must-haves besides just your pockets.
+But you don’t want to be fumbling with a standard shoulder bag or another kind of purse better suited for a day at the mall.
 A crossbody bag makes it easy to corral your stuff and get on and off of rides.
 Plus it doesn’t require as much hands-on attention as other kinds of purses and bags.

 Do Wear: Items that Help Shield the Sun

+You’ll likely find yourself standing in line in the sun throughout the day, and if you’re not shielding your shoulders, you’ll probably go home with a sunburn as a souvenir.
 In addition to slathering on (and reapplying!) a good sport sunscreen, opt for a pair of UV protection sunglasses and clothing that offers sun protection.
-A baseball cap or cute straw hat also isn’t a bad idea.
-Just be prepared to safely stow it for rides.
+A baseball cap or sun hat also isn’t a bad idea.
+Just be prepared to safely stow it for rides (in your crossbody bag or backpack).

-Don’t Wear: A Giant Camping Backpack
+Do Wear: A Small, Manageable Backpack

-Do Wear: A Smaller, More Manageable Backpack
+Don’t Wear: A Giant Backpack

 Do Wear: Your Favorite Vacation T-Shirt